joelostblom/prairielearn-dockers/README.md

 ### Creating Questions

-If you are creating a workspace question for the first time, please follow the instructions in our [Autotest Migration](https://github.com/VincentLiu3/prairielearn-migrationa-autotest) repository to learn how to create a workspace question
+If you are creating a workspace question for the first time, please follow the instructions in our [Autotest Migration](https://github.com/VincentLiu3/prairielearn-migrationa-autotest) repository to learn how to create a workspace question.

 ### Update Questions